Alternative Loan Applications

 Private Loans can also be referred to as Alternative Loans.
-Carleton has a recommend lender list which includes the Minnesota Office of Higher Education and Wells Fargo.
+Carleton has a recommend lender list which includes the Minnesota Office of Higher Education, Wells Fargo, and Sallie Mae.
 Even though Carleton has a recommended lender list, we will process loans from any lender you choose.
 Please note that in many cases, Carleton’s involvement in the completion of private loan applications is minimal and specific questions about a loan should be made directly to the lender.

 PRIVATE ALTERNATIVE LOANS

-Private alternative loans provide another way to help students finance a Carleton education.
-There are many private alternative loans available to students through a variety of lenders.
+Private alternative loans provide another way to help students and parents finance a Carleton education.
+There are many private alternative loans available to students and parents through a variety of lenders.
 Carleton does not endorse or promote any private alternative loan program or lender, and borrowers are encouraged to review the federal loan options before considering private alternative loans since federal loans may have more favorable terms and conditions.
-If a Carleton student elects to borrow a private alternative loan, the student may choose any private alternative loan program or lender.

 Before applying for any loan, be sure you understand the repayment terms, conditions, and payment amounts.
 The payment amount is affected by the interest rate, the amount borrowed and the length of repayment.
 Common loan characteristics to be aware of when researching loan options include: